-- 1. Expand the number of Safe Routes to School site assessments so that every school receives a traffic safety assessment at least once every five years. - Partner with local organizations such as Silicon Valley Bicycle Coalition or the Santa Clara County Department of Public Health to deliver education and encouragement programs at Santa Clara schools. - Partner with school districts in Santa Clara to fund encouragement events like International Walk and Roll to School day. - 4.
-Reduce the speed limit to 15mph, where warranted, in school zones that experience high speeds. - 5.
-Use targeted traffic enforcement to ensure safe driving behaviors in school zones. - Continue to implement pedestrian recommendations developed from school site assessments. - 7.
-Publish and publicize Walk and Roll to School route maps for parents and students to know the easiest and most comfortable way to get to school without driving.
+- 1. Develop a City Safe Routes to School Plan that creates a vision and outlines infrastructure and programmatic recommendations. - 2.
+Expand number of schools enrolled in the City's Safe Routes to School program. - 3.
+Expand the number of Safe Routes to School site assessments so that every school receives a traffic safety assessment at least once every five years. - 4.
+Partner with local organizations such as Silicon Valley Bicycle Coalition or the Santa Clara County Department of Public Health to deliver education and encouragement programs at Santa Clara schools. - Partner with school districts in Santa Clara to fund encouragement events like International Walk and Roll to School day. - 6.
+Reduce the speed limit to 15mph, where warranted, in school zones that experience high speeds. - 7.
+Use targeted traffic enforcement to ensure safe driving behaviors in school zones. - 8.
+Continue to implement pedestrian recommendations developed from school site assessments. - Publish and publicize Walk and Roll to School route maps for parents and students to know the easiest and most comfortable way to get to school without driving.